-Use the Java buildpack with applications written in Grails, Play, Spring, or any other JVM-based language or framework.
+You can use use the Java buildpack with apps written in Grails, Play, Spring, or any other JVM-based language or framework.

 - Tips for Java Developers

 - Getting Started Deploying Apps